Mary Kissel: Affiliations

-Kissel was a 2006 Claremont Institute Lincoln Fellow and a Hoover Institution Edwards Media Fellow in 2012 and 2016.
-She is a life member of the Council on Foreign Relations and host of The Nixon Seminar on Conservative Realism and National Security.
+Kissel is a life member of the Council on Foreign Relations and a director of the American Australian Council.
+She was a Claremont Institute Lincoln Fellow (2006), a Hoover Institution Edwards Media Fellow (2012 and 2016), and a member and host of the Nixon Seminar on Conservative Realism and National Security (2021-2024).
+She is a Northwood University Distinguished Woman awardee.